Facts About Google That You Should Know

 8. No Part Of A Google Office Is More Than 150 Feet Away From Food

 The workplace benefits of Google are very well known (and enviable).
 We’ve learned about the sleep pods and on-site gyms, but free breakfast, lunch, and dinner are served every day.
-We could sink our teeth in that is a bonus.

 These are some Interesting Facts About Google